andreasbm/ab-test/blueprint.md

 test.load();
 ```

 We now go to `Google Analytics → Admin → Property → Custom Definitions → Custom Dimensions` and create a custom dimension called `AB Test`.
+Set the scope to `session`.
 Remember that you cannot delete custom dimensions after they have been created and that you can have a maximum of 20 in each view.
 Therefore you can consider creating a new view for this purpose.

 Next we go to `Google Analytics → Admin → View → Segments` and create two segments.
 We call the first segment for `AB Header Title 1` and the other segment for `AB Header Title 2`.
 In the first segment we go to the tab `Conditions` and add a filter that includes the `AB Test` dimension we created before if the dimension contains `"header.title.text":"Buy today"`.
 We do the same for the other segment but only includes the dimension if it contains `"header.title.text":"Get instant access"`.